Your income/salary outcome from Microverse will depend on many different factors, including:

 5. How focused are you on searching for opportunities, networking with potential employers, and negotiating job offers?

 Starting from Day 1 we will give you the tools you need to start growing your network in the tech community.
-Then as a Microverse graduate you will get a personal career coach who will help you navigate through all things related to your job search.
+As a Microverse student, you will get a personal career coach who will help you navigate through all things related to your job search.
 However, you are still the primary owner of your future career, and we expect you to take charge of it.

 6. What kind of job would you like to have?